msashank910/PeekLinuxDebugger/README.md

 Peek - A Lightweight Linux Debugger (WIP)

 Peek is a lightweight Linux debugger for 64-bit systems, built from scratch in C++.
 This project is currently a work in progress and aims to provide essential debugging features with a minimalistic approach.
+It uses Linenoise for command line editing and Libelfin for parsing ELF and DWARF debugging information.

 Features (Implemented)

 > Attaching to processes